 K. Madhu

 K. Madhu is an Indian director, best known for Tamil cinema.
 K. Madhu began their career in 1990.
-With 30 credits to their name and an average audience rating of 7.0, K. Madhu remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, K. Madhu remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, K. Madhu is already attracting significant attention for their distinctive work.

 Career Milestones